Are You High Risk? How to Prepare for Your COVID Vaccine Appointment

 Once I’m fully vaccinated, can I get together with other people who also have received both shots?

-One day, months from now, when we’ve achieved herd immunity as a country, these guidelines may change—but for now, you’re still safest in your quarantine bubble.
+One day, months from now, when we’ve achieved herd immunity as a country, we'll be able to socialize more freely—but for now, you’re still safest in your quarantine bubble or with others who have gotten the shot.
 Still, vaccination is a huge step forward in our fight against the pandemic.
-It means there's a future beyond this, and we’re closer now than ever to being able to hug our friends and family again.
+It means there's a future beyond this, and we’re closer now than ever to being able to live like the old times again.

 - Vaccine Rollout Recommendations: Centers for Disease Control and Prevention.
 (2021).
 “Vaccine Rollout Recommendations.” cdc.gov/coronavirus/2019-ncov/vaccines/recommendations.html